juxor/afaq/markdown/secG3.md

 key aspects of the indigenous American anarchist tradition.

 For example, "anarcho"-capitalist Wendy McElroy does this in a short essay provoked by the Seattle protests in 1999.
-While Canadian, her rampant American nationalism is at odds with the internationalism of the individualist anarchists, stating that after property destruction in Seattle which placed American anarchists back in the media social anarchism _"is not American anarchism.
-Individualist anarchism, the indigenous form of the political philosophy, stands in rigorous opposition to attacking the person or property of individuals."_ Like an ideological protectionist, she argued that _"Left [sic!] anarchism (socialist and communist) are foreign imports that flooded the country like cheap goods during the 19th century."_ [**Anarchism: Two Kinds**] Apparently Albert and Lucy Parsons were un-Americans, as was Voltairine de Cleyre who turned from individualist to communist anarchism.
-And best not mention the social conditions in America which quickly made communist-anarchism predominant in the movement or that individualist anarchists like Tucker proudly proclaimed their ideas socialist!
+After property destruction in Seattle placed American anarchists back in the media, she stated that social anarchism _"is not American anarchism.
+Individualist anarchism, the indigenous form of the political philosophy, stands in rigorous opposition to attacking the person or property of individuals."_ While Canadian, her rampant American nationalism is at odds with the internationalism of the individualist anarchists and like an ideological protectionist she argued that _"Left [sic!] anarchism (socialist and communist) are foreign imports that flooded the country like cheap goods during the 19th century."_ [**Anarchism: Two Kinds**] Apparently Albert and Lucy Parsons were un-Americans, as was Voltairine de Cleyre who turned from individualist to communist anarchism.
+And best not mention the social conditions in America which quickly made communist- anarchism predominant in the movement or that individualist anarchists like Tucker proudly proclaimed their ideas socialist!

 She argued that _"[m]any of these anarchists (especially those escaping Russia) introduced lamentable traits into American radicalism"_ such as